CoyotiDog/Dinder-AI/README.md

-Dinder is a localized llm that is automaticly trained off REDIT and WIKIPEDIA.
+Dinder is a localized llm that is automaticly trained off REDDIT and WIKIPEDIA.
 What more is there to say.